EMGuyant/inquisitive-nature/_posts/2022-09-07-powerautomate-dyanmic-approval-cycle.md

 * [Get started with approval (single)](https://docs.microsoft.com/en-us/power-automate/get-started-approvals){: .post__link}
 * [Manage sequential approval with Power Automate](https://docs.microsoft.com/en-us/power-automate/sequential-modern-approvals){: .post__link}

 The focus of this article is on creating a dynamic document approval cycle.
 This process will allow for a feedback cycle when a higher-level approver may have a question or require clarification on the document requested for approval.
-The need for the dynamic feedback cycle arises when during the approval of a document a minor error is identified, with a sequential approval workflow the document would have to be rejected and an entirely new workflow would have to be triggered.
+The need for the dynamic feedback cycle arises when during the approval of a document a minor error is identified (e.g. spelling error), with a sequential approval workflow the document would have to be rejected and an entirely new workflow would have to be triggered following the correction.
 The flexibility to request feedback or correction of minor errors can streamline and make the overall approval process more efficient and effective.

 This process will consist of 2-3 approval levels based on the approver's position and leverage a `Switch` flow control to implement a state machine solution.